Meow

 A meow or miaow is a cat vocalization.
-Meows may have diverse tones in terms of their sound, and what is heard can vary from being chattered to calls, murmurs, and whispers.
-Adult cats rarely meow to each other.
-Thus, an adult cat meowing to human beings is generally considered a post-domestication extension of meowing by kittens: a call for attention.
-Felines usually communicate with each other via their shared sense of smell, yet with people they often make verbal cues around behavior, such as having a specific sound indicate a desire to go outside.
+Meows may have a large range of sounds.
+Adult cats rarely meow to each other, and so adult meowing to human beings is generally considered a post-domestication extension of meowing by kittens: a call for attention.

+Pre-domesticated felines are believed to have communicated with each other mainly via their sense of smell and marking behaviors which provide a superior means of communication with other cats, but as they were domesticated they learned to vocalize to humans.
+Their vocalizations can signal hunger, desire to go outside, or simple greetings.